 While some of these items may seem small, when added together they could save you a decent amount of money.
 For example, if we used just the examples we listed in item 4 and item 5 we would have almost $600 of extra deductions to add to a tax return.
 For someone earning $50,000 per year this could see an increase in their tax refund by $180!

-So when you start preparing for your 2016 tax return, make sure you don’t forget any of these deductions!
+When you start preparing for your 2017 tax return, make sure you don’t forget any of these deductions!

 What’s new at Etax in 2017?